ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 Similarly to [I-D.ietf-tls-hybrid-design], duplicated information should be avoided when possible.
-This might concern repeated information in hybrid certificates or in the communication of component certificates in additional to hybrid certificates (for example to acheive backwards/forwards-comptability), or sending multiple public keys or signatures of the same component algorithm.
+This might concern repeated information in hybrid certificates or in the communication of component certificates in additional to hybrid certificates (for example to achieve backwards/forwards-compatibility), or sending multiple public keys or signatures of the same component algorithm.